emdroid/emdroid.github.io/_posts/2020-08-30-project-ares-part-5-ubuntu-on-zfs-raid.md

 {% capture notice_contents %}
 **<a name="swap_notes">Warning</a>**:

-- note that this setup still doesn't work for hibernation, as this uses the swap partition key stored on the root partition
-(which is not available at the resume phase)
-- for hibernation, there are 2 basic options:
-  - using the swap without encryption (less safety)
-  - putting the hibernation partition encryption key into the initramfs (like we do for the root partition for now)
 - some early guides recommended putting the swap onto ZFS (ZVOL), however that is currently not recommended as it might create eventual deadlocks [^6]
 - for non-ZFS setup the Ubuntu recommends using a swap file instead of the swap partition now, but that is not recommended either when using the ZFS (for the same reason as above)
 {% endcapture %}